develancer/dbdpp/README.md

 ### Requirements

 To compile dbdpp, CMake build system is recommended.
-If not available, you can still compile it manually—after all, it’s just a single C++ source file dbdpp.cpp.
+If not available, you can still compile it manually—after all, it’s just a single C++ source file **dbdpp.cpp**.

 Also, both MySQL client development headers as well as MySQL++ headers should be installed.
-These dependencies can be procured from a default repository; e.g. in Ubuntu
+These dependencies can be procured from a default software repository; e.g. in Ubuntu

 ```
 sudo apt install libmysqlclient-dev libmysql++-dev
 ```

-Also, you will need a modern C++ compiler with support for C++17 standard, as well as CMake version 3.5 or later.
+Also, you will need a modern C++ compiler with support for C++17 standard.

 ### Unix-family OS